Struggling Tyler Ennis refreshed by Sabres’ new regime, excited about Ted Nolan’s style

 For some perspective, consider Ennis compiled eight goals and 19 points during a rollicking 12-game stretch late in 2011-12.
 He had nine points in his first 10 NHL contests and 20 goals as a rookie three years ago.

-His meager production is a big reason why the hapless Sabres have only 45 goals, just 1.6 game.
+His meager production is a big reason why the hapless Sabres have only 45 goals, just 1.6 a game.
 Their pathetic offense could make them the NHL’s lowest-scoring team ever.

 This has quickly become the toughest stretch of Ennis’ career.